 Key Providers: Nextiva, Verint, CallMiner, NICE

-No one likes being on hold, but a well-managed call queue can make the experience tolerable, and even productive.
+No one likes being on hold, but effective queue management can make the experience tolerable, and even productive.
 Instead of sending callers to a frustrating busy signal or voicemail, a call queue places them in a virtual line and provides dynamic wait time estimates.

 The best call center software offer a callback option, freeing the customer to go about their day until an agent is ready.
 This hold time can also be used to share valuable brand messaging or promotional offers, turning a negative into a positive engagement that reduces call abandonment.